robertschank/robertschank.github.io/exercises.md

 **Talk to it** - You can speak to this part silently, out loud, or write to it on paper.
 Extend curiosity, compassion, and appreciation.
 The idea is you're having a conversation with someone who matters.

-**Ask and listen** - Pose each question below, one at a time, and wait quietly for a response.
-You might get clear responses, vague impressions, or nothing at all.
+**Ask and listen** - Pose each question below, one at a time, and wait quietly.
+Let responses come rather than think them up.
+You might get clear answers, vague impressions, or nothing at all.
 The act of asking and listening is the practice.

    - Is there anything you'd like me to know?
    - What are you protecting me from?
    - Pause and recognize this part's good intention.
 Offer some gratitude.
 Notice how it responds.
    - What do you need from me going forward?

 **Write what comes** - If images, words, or sensations arise, jot them down.
-Or write the whole conversation.

 **Close with gratitude** - Thank the part for whatever it allowed or shared, and let it know you'll check in again.